TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 <a id="ddl"></a>
 ## DDL Extensions to SnappyStore Tables
 The below mentioned DDL extensions are required to configure a table based on user requirements.
 One can specify one or more options to create the kind of table one wants.
 If no option is specified, default values are attached.
-See next section for various restrictions.

    * COLOCATE_WITH: The COLOCATE_WITH clause specifies a partitioned table with which the new partitioned table must be colocated.
 The referenced table must already exist.